syncfusion-content/blazor-docs/blazor/pdfviewer/save-pdf-file/to-google-drive.md

 ---
 layout: post
-title: Save PDF files to Google Drive in Blazor PDF Viewer Component | Syncfusion
+title: Save PDF files to Google Drive in PDF Viewer Component | Syncfusion
 description: Learn here all about how to save PDF files to Google Drive in Syncfusion Blazor PDF Viewer component and much more details.
 platform: Blazor
 control: PDF Viewer